 Historical Significance Of The 1947 Jackie Robinson Bond Bread Set

 Baseball wasnt the only color barrier Jackie Robinson broke.
-With his various endorsement deals, he is credited as one of the first African-American men to appear in national advertising campaigns.
-While most of the Bond Bread ads targeted black newspapers, they did have a greater reach.
+He was one of the first African-American men in national ads.
+The Bond Bread ads reached more people than just black newspapers.

 Topps Jackie Robinson #: $5000